amerilain/Flight-Game/Readme.md

     player to better understand the purpose of the game and how they can interact with it.

+    Here we explain the game's current state, the purpse of the game, how it works, how it's played, and how the game is expected to perfom.

 ### Chapter 2:
 ###### Current State